Squirrely Shirley Discovers the Magic of Science

 How to Find and Develop a Family Story

 Family stories are all around us.
 They are like hidden gems just waiting to be discovered.
-Family stories reside in people, places and things, and once we start to look for them, the journey can be particularly satisfying.

 To get you started, I'd like to explore just one part of this process of finding and developing a family story from the things we collect and often place on display in our homes.